 Description/Meeting Dates/Location: Led by Fr.
-Matías Hualpa, the Finance Council members currently are: Carolina Valdes-Denis, Felix Carrillo, Jose Amaro, Alicia Santibanez, Willie Cueto and Alex Sanchez The group meets once a month in the parish office conference room to discuss all financial matters pertaining to the administration of the temporal matters of Blessed Trinity Church and Blessed Trinity School.
+Matías Hualpa, the Finance Council members currently are: Carolina Valdes-Denis, Felix Carrillo, Jose Amaro, Alicia Santibanez, Willie Cueto and Alex Sanchez.
+The group meets once a month to discuss all financial matters pertaining to the administration of the temporal matters of Blessed Trinity Church and Blessed Trinity School.

 The mission of this group is to aid the clergy in adhering to Church documents regarding the Rubrics of Liturgy.

 Led by Fr.
 Matías Hualpa, the Liturgical Committee members are: Fr.
-Matías Hualpa, Fr.
-Pawel Duda, Deacon José Alemán, Deacon Javier Inda, Sr. Catherine, SCTJM, Isis Ortiz, Noel Pereda, Olga Venegas, Deacon Ernesto Sosa, Rigo Labrada, Maria Postel, Linda Preston, Jenny De La Cruz and Jairo Florez.
+Matías Hualpa, Deacon José Alemán, Deacon Javier Inda, IDeacon Ernie Sosa, Isis Ortiz, Noel Pereda, Olga Venegas, Rigo Labrada, Maria Postel, Linda Preston, Jenny De La Cruz, and Jairo Florez.

-The group meets once a month in the parish office conference room to discuss, assess, and help in organizing the Liturgies for Blessed Trinity Church and Blessed Trinity School, as well as events during the calendar year.
+The group meets as needed to discuss, assess, and help in organizing the Liturgies for Blessed Trinity Church and Blessed Trinity School, as well as events during the calendar year.

 For more information: email@example.com